Like Mike: Plot

 13-year-old Calvin Cambridge and his two best friends, Murph and Reg Stevens, live in an orphanage in Los Angeles.
 At night, they all have to sell chocolate for the troublesome orphanage director, Stan Bittleman, at the STAPLES Center, after each home game of the NBA team, the Los Angeles Knights (a parody of the Los Angeles Clippers).
 Calvin meets the team's coach, who is impressed by Calvin's knowledge of basketball and honesty about the chocolates, and offers Calvin tickets for the next game.
 Inside a thrift store donation box, Calvin finds a pair of old sneakers with the initials "MJ" written on them; once worn by Michael Jordan.
 A jealous bully named Ox steals the sneakers and throws them onto an overhead power line.
 When Calvin tries to retrieve them that night during a rainstorm, he is shocked by a lightning bolt.

 The next day, Calvin and his friends attend the game between the Knights and the Minnesota Timberwolves.
 During a halftime contest, Calvin's ticket number is called and he goes one-on-one with the Knights' star player, Tracy Reynolds.
 He ends the contest with a slam dunk after bouncing the ball off the backboard.
-After a long moment of stunned silence, Calvin receives a standing ovation from his friends and the crowd, and gets signed to a one-day contract by the Knights and prepares for his first game with them, but discovers that he is not there to play.
+After a long moment of stunned silence, Calvin receives a standing ovation from his friends and the crowd, gets signed to a one-day contract by the Knights, and prepares for his first game with them, but discovers that he is not there to play.
 When the Knights play the San Antonio Spurs they start losing badly and Coach Wagner decides to let Calvin play in the fourth quarter.
 Calvin leads a comeback against the Spurs and they win, leading to Calvin getting a season contract.
 Calvin brings teamwork to the Knights and makes them one of the best teams in the league.

-As Calvin is still a minor, Coach Wagner appoints Tracy to be his roommate and mentor, much to Tracy's displeasure.
+Because Calvin is still a minor, Coach Wagner appoints Tracy to be his roommate and mentor, much to Tracy's displeasure.
 Late one night, Tracy falls asleep behind the wheel after mistakenly taking sleeping medication, so Calvin is forced to drive the car back to the hotel to keep Tracy from being suspended for violating curfew.
 While Calvin gets benched for the incident as punishment for "joyriding", Tracy starts warming up to him and the two begin to form a bond.